JenieX/my-user-js/src/user-js/lb-common-films-alt/README.md

 The list of common films is color-coded to indicate the level of match between your rating and the user's rating:

-- Royal Blue: Perfect match
+- Royal Blue: Very strong match
 - Purple: Strong match
 - Green: Good match
 - Orange: Fair match